Line 61: Check It to Help New Jersey’s Vietnam Veterans

-If you have any questions about the NJVVMF, please visit our website at njvvmf.org for more information.
+If you have any questions about the Tax Check-Off, please email firstname.lastname@example.org .

 Remember Line 61

-Your support by checking off line 61 honors the 1,563 New Jerseyans whose names are engraved on the Memorial, provides for programs assisting veterans and their families, and helps us teach future generations about this unique time in our nation’s history at the Vietnam Era Museum and Educational Center.
+Your support by checking off Line 61 honors the 1,563 New Jerseyans whose names are engraved on the Memorial, provides for programs assisting Veterans and their families and helps us teach future generations about this unique time in our nation’s history at the Vietnam Era Museum.

 Established as a private 501(c)(3) nonprofit in 1989, the NJVVMF remains rooted in our mission and our community, especially those who have served, those who continue to serve, and their families.

 The New Jersey State Legislature created the Vietnam Veterans’ Memorial Fund in 1985.
-The Statue reads as follows:
+The Statute reads as follows:

 New Jersey Statutes, Title: 54A, New Jersey Gross Income Tax Act